Dutton planning 2nd challenge to Australian prime minister

-CANBERRA, Australia (AP) — A government lawmaker said on Wednesday he was planning a second challenge against Australia's prime minister after losing a leadership ballot, ensuring that Australia's political instability continues.
+CANBERRA, Australia (AP) — A government lawmaker said Wednesday that he was planning a second challenge against Australia's prime minister after losing a leadership ballot, ensuring that Australia's political instability will continue.

 Prime Minister Malcolm Turnbull called on his government to unite behind him after lawmakers in the ruling conservative Liberal Party chose to keep him as their leader 48 votes to 35 in a ballot on Tuesday.